-E hang tags permit parking in the garage (Lot C), level 2; the front roadway (Lot P); in Dowden (Lot A); and in the overflow Chandler Street Lot (Lot Q).
+E hang tags permit parking in the garage (Lot C), level 2; the front roadway (Lot P); and in Dowden (Lot A).

 F hang tags permit parking in the garage (Lot C), level 1; the front roadway (Lot P); and, when unit-designated spots are filled, faculty members may follow the procedures set forth in the CBA.

 Hang tags, university-issued keys, and OneCard IDs must be returned to the Employee Services Office when you terminate employment with Worcester State or take a position with a different union on campus.